 Park programming in low income neighborhoods is the only activity that has geographic priority.
 Single family rehabilitation often occurs in areas of the city where homes are deteriorating due to age and maintenance, though there are no geographic area requirements.
 Affordable Housing

-AP-55 Affordable Housing - 91.220(g)
+AP-55 Affordable Housing - 91.220(g) Introduction

 At the time of the 5-Year plan development, the most common housing need reported in Moorhead was a shortage of affordable housing stock.
 This continues to be a one of the highest priorities.
 The existing housing stock does not fully meet the needs of the community, specifically low income households.
 HUD's most recent data shows that nearly 50% (7,120 of 14,455) of Moorhead's households have income at or below 80% of HUD's Area Median Family Income of \$75,200.
 Affordable housing and income are directly connected.
 HUD explains, "Families who pay more than 30% of their income for housing are considered cost burdened and may have difficulty affording necessities such as food, clothing, transportation, and medical care."
 Cost burden is the ratio of housing costs to household income.
-Over 32% of Moorhead's households are experiencing housing cost burden greater than 30% of their income and almost 15% are experiencing housing cost burden greater than 50% of their income.
+Over 32% of Moorhead's households are experiencing housing cost burden greater than 30% of their income.
 [2010-2014 Comprehensive Housing and Affordability Strategy (CHAS) HUD dataset].